microsoft/api-guidelines/azure/Guidelines.md

 > ### Background
 > This document is a work in progress and is intended to become an updated version of the Azure REST API guidelines.
-It is based on the best practices for building REST APIs, the existing Azure API Guidelines, and feedback from the API Stewardship Board.
-Your thoughts, comments, pull requests, and all other forms of feedback are welcomed and encouraged.
-If you have any questions, please reach out to @Mark Weitzel.
+It is based on the best practices for building REST APIs, the existing Microsoft and Azure API Guidelines, and feedback from the API Stewardship Board.
+Your thoughts, comments, issues, pull requests, and all other forms of feedback are welcomed and encouraged.
+You can also reach out to Mark Weitzel as well.
 >
 > Thanks!